wallabyjs/public/README.md

 ```

 No matter whether you use the setting or not, you will still benefit from wallaby.js incremental test run feature comparing to normal test runner.
 However, while using the setting allows you to rely on the process re-start and avoid writing any cleanup code, **we recommend to consider adding clean up code and not recycling node workers, because wallaby.js will be able to run your tests even faster** if node processes are reusable.

+You can use `afterEach` hooks of your testing framework to clean up after your tests.
+Another option is to use [`bootstrap`](#bootstrap-setting) function to add some clean-up code that will be executed before each run.
+In the function you can make sure your database connection is closed, your web server is stopped, required node modules cache is cleaned, and any other conditions are met before running your tests.

 ### Preprocessors setting